 Vacancies will be posted here.

-There are currently no internship vacancies.
+There is currently one internship vacancy

 We are open to hosting visiting professors, academics or others who are on sabbatical leave and self-funded, and wishing to pursue research relevant to CTI’s programme of work, or otherwise support CTI’s activities.
 Visiting professors/academics will have the right to reside / stay in Switzerland for the duration of their stay.
 Expected period of stay would be between 3-6 months.
 A small fee may be imposed on visiting professors/academics to cover CTI costs of hosting.